Res No. 822-A

 Whereas, A major study by health researchers at the University of Washington also found that between 2010 and 2019, New York State ranked third in per-capita health care spending; and

-Whereas, A 2023 study by the Urban Institute found that 740,000 New York State adults with credit reports have medical debt, and nearly three in four of these adults owe are least some of that debt to hospitals; and
+Whereas, A 2023 study by the Urban Institute found that 740,000 New York State adults with credit reports have medical debt, and nearly three in four of these adults owe at least some of that debt to hospitals; and

 Whereas, The study also found that the burden of medical debt tended to fall most heavily on communities of color and lower income communities; and